Embedding user-centred thinking: designing a new B2B system for Thames Water

 • Organised team visits to other water companies to learn from their experiences delivering similar platforms.

-During this research, one of the key questions from the discovery workshops was resolved: with such a broad range of knowledge among the user base, from total novices to seasoned industry experts, how could we design a single system that was suitable for all?
+During this research, a key question from the discovery workshops was resolved: with such a broad range of knowledge levels among the user base, how could we design a single system that was suitable for all?

 It turned out that most users – even the experts – benefited from a guided, well-explained journey.
 By simplifying language, using contextual help and designing flows that branched based on complexity, we were able to support both novices and professionals with the same system.